exercism/c/exercises/practice/linked-list/.approaches/introduction.md

 # Introduction

 There are several ways to solve Linked List.
-One approach is to implement a circular linked list.
+One approach is to implement a circular doubly-linked list.

 ## General guidance